ranjbali/ranjbali.github.io/_pages/publications.md

 * Zhou, X., Moinuddin, M. and R. Bali Swain, Streamlining SDG indicators for effective monitoring: A strategic approach to key indicators.

+* Bali Swain, R., Wallentin, F.Y., and X. Lin, COVID-19 Pandemic Waves: Identification and Interpretation of Global Data.

-* Reksten, N. and Bali Swain, R. Stakeholder Groups and Firms' Corporate Sustainability Decisions
+* Reksten, N. and Bali Swain, R. Stakeholder Groups and Firms' Corporate Sustainability Decisions.

+* Bali Swain, R. and Nsabimana, A. Financial inclusion and food security among rural households in Rwanda.

+* Bali Swain, R., Henrysson, A. Swain, and Fuso Nerini, F. Sustainable Development in the wake of COVID-19.

 * Sepahvand, M., Shahbazian, R. and Bali Swain, R. Does Revolution change Risk Attitudes?
 Evidence from Burkina Faso.